Exploring Digital Signage Use Cases by Industry: Part 1

 School settings should always be on the lookout for new technologies that can boost student engagement, support educational goals, and improve student safety—this digital signage use case offers a great way to bring these goals to life without breaking the school’s limited budget.
 Some digital signage examples include:

 Primarily, educators can use digital signage tools to better engage their students.
 Few students pay attention to traditional signs these days, particularly as our culture becomes more and more digital.
-For example, smartphones used to be banned in most schools, but these days, educators realize that embargos are pointless—and that they can actually leverage these tools to improve learning.
+For example, most schools used to ban smartphones, but these days, educators realize that embargos are pointless—and that they can actually leverage these tools to improve learning.
 Digital signage works in much the same way.

 Just think of the possibilities.
 Educators can set up digital displays to offer brief quizzes on subject matter.
 They can support messaging with animations, gifs, or memes.
 They can use the tools to raise awareness of school functions, contests, awards, sporting events, and more.
 Digital signage is engaging by nature, and since students are in school all day, it’s the perfect way to grab their attention as they walk through the halls.